rossrobino/ovr/apps/docs/src/server/docs/03-app.md

 ### Base HTML

-Change the base HTML to inject elements into, this is the default.
+Change the base HTML to inject elements into with the context's `head` and `page` methods, this is the default.

 ```ts
 app.base =